unkcpz/zpcknu-blog/content/posts/QNA-CM.md

 simply ignore it to say that our configuration is at its stable phase?
 Or we have to dig into the details of the causing imaginary frequencies?
 And how small is small enough to ignore these imaginary frequencies?
-Most real life occurring question when using frozen phonon method (such as phonopy [1] by Prof.Togo) is that can we eliminate the imaginary frequencies by extending the supercell?
+Most real life occurring question when using frozen phonon method (such as phonopy [^phonopy] by Prof.Togo) is that can we eliminate the imaginary frequencies by extending the supercell?

 To answer this question, we should firstly have the physical intuitive of what